Parent Code of Ethics & Grievance Procedures

 At Bebe Ballet we encourage parents to be supportive, involved and active participants in their child’s dancing.
 We want your experience at Bebe Ballet to be positive and rewarding.
 To ensure the success of the relationships that we develop with both families and caregivers, we believe that it is important to have some honest expectations and open lines of communication.

-As parents and caregiver, please support your dancer by remembering
+As parents and caregivers, please support your dancer by remembering:

 ·If children are interested, encourage them to dance.
 If children are not willing to dance, do not force them.

 ·Encourage children to see live professional performances as often as possible.